YOUR OUTSIDE+ PERK

 Ask A Gear Guru: What Do I Need for Open-Water Swimming?

-As temperatures continue to climb and the black line at the bottom of the pool is starting to look a little too familiar, the open water is calling.
+As we get farther into triathlon season, the open water is calling.
 We look at the best tested gear to do it safely.

 We’ve said it before, and we’ll say it again, “Open-water swimming is hands-down the best way to get more comfortable, stronger, and faster in the swim leg of a tri.”
 Yes, you could argue that form/drill work is trickier in the open water and probably better done in a pool, and yes, you could say that getting precise interval workouts are tougher in the open water, but we’ve even created a pool workout/open-water workout translator to help you with that.
-Also, with the proliferation of inexpensive, open-water capable smartwatches (one of our favorites is below), not having a pool clock is no longer a good enough excuse.
-Long story short: Nothing makes you better at triathlon open-water swimming more than open-water swimming itself—but of course safety in the open water is important too.
+Also, with the proliferation of inexpensive, open-water capable smartwatches, not having a pool clock is no longer a good enough excuse.
+Long story short: Nothing makes you better at triathlon open-water swimming more than open-water swimming itself – but of course safety in the open water is important too.

 Related: Ask A Gear Guru: Should I Wear A Sleeved or Sleeveless Wetsuit?

 Before you head out, be sure to talk to area experts.
-This could be a local tri club who swims in the area or even a park ranger or lifeguard who’s familiar with the water.
+This could be a local tri club that swims in the area, or even a park ranger or lifeguard who’s familiar with the water.
 A nice, placid lake with clean-looking water could have a very rocky or dangerous bottom; an ocean shore with mild surf could have riptides only an experienced lifeguard could identify.
-As a bonus, by talking to the lifeguard, you’ve got their attention, and you’ve given them the understanding that you’ll be out there swimming more than your regular sunbather—this could help keep their eyes on you and simultaneously prevent any undue concern/confusion.
-Finally, check to be sure the water you’re about to get into is public or you have the permission of the shore’s landowner—nothing spoils a swim faster than a shotgun blast overhead!
+As a bonus, by talking to the lifeguard, you’ve got their attention, and you’ve given them the understanding that you’ll be out there swimming more than your regular sunbather – this could help keep their eyes on you and simultaneously prevent any undue concern/confusion.
+Finally, check to be sure the water you’re about to get into is public or you have the permission of the shore’s landowner – nothing spoils a swim faster than a shotgun blast overhead!

 While water life is also something to take note of, unless you’re in an area that’s notorious for snakes or sharks (OR BOTH!?), you probably have a better chance of getting hurt walking into the water than getting attacked/bit by something once you’re in.